mandafischer/mandafischer.github.io/teaching.md

 ### Tutorial leader | University of Toronto
 •	PSY202H (Statistics II)

 I led weekly tutorials on advanced undergraduate statistical concepts.
-I was also responsible for preparing graded worksheets and taught students how to use the statistical softwares JAMOVI and G*Power.
+I was also responsible for preparing graded worksheets and taught students how to use the statistical software JAMOVI and G*Power.

 Feedback from students (N = 11), Items on scale from 1-7: **6.8** overall in terms of being knowledgeable, prepared, responsive, respectful, and invested in student's success.